operasoftware/devopera/tv/_posts/2012-02-10-html5-audio-video-in-opera-tv-store-apps.md

 ### Using MPEG-DASH

 - Only Live profile is supported.
 VOD functionality can be still achieved by using Live profile,
 - MP4 as a continer,
 - Source pointing to the MPD manifest,
 - Source type set to `application/dash+xml`,
- - Playready protected content will be supported here by future devices,
+- PlayReady protected content will be supported here by future devices,
 	- Such content can be embeded with the ContentProtection element as defined by the reactive licence acquisition method,
 	- Some device may not support Security Levels (content with any security level required is played),
 	- DRM errors are signaled by the MediaError element of the video tag,
 - Example player code:

 	<video controls="">
 		<source type="application/dash+xml"